 Get Noticed Online

 Even so, there is content that stands out.
 Surprisingly, a video comes out that all of your friends have watched.
 An article is written that everyone seems to know about.
-Content like this is consumed millions of times—maybe even a billion times in rare cases.
+Content like this is consumed millions of times—maybe even a billion times or more in rare cases.

 What makes content stand out amongst the noise?
 Certainly not self-promotional blabbing or pleads for people to share content just because you asked them to.
 Viral content is born when something is created that is of great value to a user…or even a hundred thousand users.